 There has always been a background interest in robotics and electronics so naturally I got into Arduino development.
-While I can't say I have too many applications these days for custom hardware like this, as my focus is mainly software, I have had successes and won a competition or 2 with various electronics projects in the past.
-(I know how to make PWM servos do what I want and made a 9x9 LED display mounted in a coffee table that plays a primitive RPG style game with a Sega Megadrive controller.)
+While I can't say I have too many applications these days for custom hardware like this, as my focus is mainly software, I have had various successes and even managed to win 2 competitions with some old electronics projects.
+I can, for example, get PWM servos to do what I want and made a 9x9 3-colour LED display mounted in a coffee table that plays a primitive RPG style game with a Sega Megadrive controller.

-This really afforded me the chance to get down to some serious programming in my youth.
-If it weren't for a chance purchase of DBP at PC World when I was 12, I would not be the coder I am today.
-I used to describe it as providing the power of something like C++ but with the syntax of a BASIC language, and while it served me well in the DirectX 9 era, it is fairly obsolete nowadays with the advent of Unity & Unreal.
+DBP really afforded me the chance to get down to some serious programming as a teenager.
+If it weren't for this chance purchase at PC World when I was 12, I would perhaps not be a coder today.
+I used to describe DBP as providing the power of something like C++ but with the syntax of a BASIC language, and while it served me well in the DirectX 9 era, it is fairly obsolete nowadays with the advent of Unity & Unreal.

 HTML & CSS